darkliahos/SM-VN-Engine/LanguageSpec.md

 The Language would infer the lack of the character in this scenario would be a system level message

-### Lack of a character in scope:
+### Lack of a character in scope

-TODO:// DISCUSS

-Maybe we throw an error if the character does not exist or display a silioute (?)
+If Debug throw an error, if final release then show sillouette to player.

 ### Adding Character to scene